 I presented a workshop at a hospital on practice development.
-A participant raised her hand and said, “Yes, I get that marketing is important but how do you get clinicians to actually do it?”
+I had just gone over our marketing favorites when a participant raised her hand.
+She said, “Yes, I get that marketing is important but how do you get clinicians to actually do it?”
 I was struck by what this manager was saying.
 The importance of marketing did not seem to motivate clinicians.
 I’ve thought a lot about why that is.

 I have similar reactions to a good number of marketing books and articles.
 I too am uncomfortable with much of what these authors advise.
 Some may be comfortable with the strong sales pitch approach but that has never me nor have I found it necessary to be so.
 In fact I learned that my best marketing is when I can be my natural and authentic self.
 (For more on being authentic in our therapy read: “Authenticity: The real me vs the office me.”)

 Are their ways to do a good enough job at marketing to grow a practice without using uncomfortable methods?
 I am convinced there are.
 Here are the marketing favorites that my colleagues and I have settled into.

 The easiest and best way to build relationships with potential referrers is by collaborating with those who are interested in an existing client.
 For example, a client’s primary care physician, school social worker, or pastor may be interested in what we, as therapists, are doing.
 This is true even if they did not make the initial referral.
 Connecting with those who are already attached to your client can be the best marketing.
 And it is a way of strengthening your client’s existing support system.

 Tracy Todd, the current Executive Director of the American Association for Marriage and Family Therapy writes,